bclarksoftware/RayTracer/README.txt

  *===============================

 COMPLETENESS:
- - Program 1 is "all fine".
+ - Program 2 is "all fine".
- - Outputs correct values as specified in the unit tests.
+ - Meets all goals of Program 2.
- - Meets all goals of Program 1.
+ - The second BRDF is just Lambertian Reflection, a simplified version of Phong.

 HOW TO COMPILE:
  - Set 'EIGEN3_INCLUDE_DIR' environment variable to point